influxdata/telegraf/plugins/inputs/modbus/README.md

   ##               INT16, UINT16, INT32, UINT32, INT64, UINT64,
   ##               FLOAT16-IEEE, FLOAT32-IEEE, FLOAT64-IEEE (IEEE 754 binary representation)
   ##               FIXED, UFIXED (fixed-point representation on input)
-  ##               FLOAT32 is a deprecated alias for UFIXED for historic reasons, should be avoided
   ##               STRING (byte-sequence converted to string)
   ## bit         - (optional) bit of the register, ONLY valid for BIT type
   ## scale       - the final numeric variable representation